1Hive/time-lock-app/docs/technical-documentation.md

 ```
 /**
-* @notice Tells the forward fee token and amount of the Lock app
+* @notice Tells the forward fee token and amount of the Time Lock app
 * @dev IFeeForwarder interface conformance
-*      Note that the Lock app has to be the first forwarder in the transaction path, it must be called by an EOA not another forwarder, in order for the griefing mechanism to work
+*      Note that the Time Lock app has to be the first forwarder in the transaction path, it must be called by an EOA not another forwarder, in order for the spam penalty mechanism to work
 * @return Forwarder token address
 * @return Forwarder lock amount
 */
 function forwardFee() external view returns (address, uint256) {
-		(uint256 _griefAmount, ) = getGriefing(msg.sender);
+		(uint256 _spamPenaltyAmount, ) = getSpamPenalty();

-		uint256 totalLockAmountRequired = lockAmount.add(_griefAmount);
+		uint256 totalLockAmountRequired = lockAmount.add(_spamPenaltyAmount);

 		return (address(token), totalLockAmountRequired);
 }
 ```

-`isForwarder()` ensures that the lock app can forward intents
+`isForwarder()` ensures that the time lock app can forward intents

 ```
 /**
-* @notice Tells whether the Lock app is a forwarder or not
+* @notice Tells whether the Time Lock app is a forwarder or not
 * @dev IForwarder interface conformance
 * @return Always true
 */